peterhinch/micropython-async/TUTORIAL.md

 ```

 multiple instances of `report` print their result and pause until the other
-instances are also complete.
-At that point the callback runs.
-On its completion
+instances are also complete and waiting on `barrier`.
+At that point the
-the coros resume.
+callback runs.
+On its completion the coros resume.

 ###### [Jump to Contents](./TUTORIAL.md#contents)